Reducing Drop-offs for Product Purchases through the Account Portal

 Provide users more control over their billing information

-During user testing, participants expressed concerns about how to edit a new address or remove previous payment methods.
+During user testing, participants expressed concerns over editing their billing address and removing previously-submitted payment methods.

-I also proposed that the billing information should be displayed differently on the billing page to cater to first-time buyers and returning customers.
+I also proposed that the billing pages should be tailored to first-time buyers and returning customers, with distinct information and options displayed for each group.

 DESIGN SOLUTIONS